DevOps-Inno-22-summer/labs/app_python/PYTHON.md

 - `Flask` one of the most popular framework for implementation Python web application.
 - `Pytz` is the library for time zones.
 - `Requests` is the popular library for http requests.

+## Unit testing

+- Use a single **testing naming pattern**.
+We use *test_when_..._expected_...*.
+- One unit test check only one program functionality.
+- Test should be readable and should be as small as possible.
+- One assert in one test.
+- Add comments to assert.
+- Unit tests should be isolated.